 Not much in the way of instructional literature is included, but you won’t need it anyway.
 As with most internet-connected devices today, you’ll be doing most of your set-up work through an app — in this case, the Google Home app.

-The Google Home Mini itself is an attractive device which eschews the cold, black hockey puck-styling of the Amazon Echo Dot for something that looks and feels much warmer.
+The Google Home Mini itself is an attractive device which looks and feels much warmer than the second-generation Echo Dot.
+It should be noted, however, that Amazon recently introduced its third-gen Dot, which has a similar fabric cover to the Google Home Mini.
 It looks like a cloth-covered pebble that sits in the palm of your hand.
-The top of the Home Mini is cloaked in a coarse textile in your choice of coral, chalk, or charcoal colors, while the lower portion is coated in a grippy silicone that resists sliding, fingerprints, and feels pretty nice, too.
+The top of the Home Mini is cloaked in a coarse textile in your choice of coral, chalk, aqua, or charcoal colors, while the lower portion is coated in a grippy silicone that resists sliding, fingerprints, and feels pretty nice, too.